Ezinnem/cryptApp/README.md

 # CryptApp
-A React website for viewing the differen
+A React website for viewing the different cyrtocurrencies values and rates.

 ## Descripton: